sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2024_first_friday_features/06_2024_first_friday_features.md

 ## API
 Duration: 20

+### Connection sync endpoint
+This endpoint provide a method to "sync" the connection to a specific database, schema, or table, so that the data Sigma displays is the most recent.

+For more information, see [POST /v2/connections/{connectionId}/sync.](https://help.sigmacomputing.com/reference/syncconnectionpath)

 ### New folder and document "favoriting" endpoints
 We have added operations for managing favorite documents and folders for a user: